Oneflow-Inc/DLPerf/README.md

 Multiple deep learning frameworks are evaluated in this repository, they are:

 1. OneFlow
 2. TensorFlow 1.x and 2.x
 3. PyTorch
 4. MXNet
 5. PaddlePaddle

-More and more frameworks will be included in the future, such as  MegEngine.
+More frameworks will be included in the future, such as  MindSpore, MegEngine, etc.

 ### Evaluated Deep Neural Network models